Frequent Student Questions

 Arrivals for students are generally on a Sunday.
 All students are welcomed to DELS, shown to their accommodation followed by a short introductory meeting.
 This meeting will go through the first day and any questions that may arise.

-On the first day of school, students take a test covering reading, writing, listening and speaking to ensure that they are placed in a level most suitable to them.
+On the first day of school, students take an oral test as they will have already covered the main test online, they are then placed in a level most suitable to them.

 If the students have opted for one of the activity packages, their chosen sport takes place in the afternoon